temporalio/documentation/docs/tctl/index.md

 ### `--tls_key_path`

 Specify the path to a private key file for mutual TLS authentication.
-If you use this modifier, you must also use the `--tls-cert-path` modifier.
+If you use this modifier, you must also use the `--tls_cert_path` modifier.

 ### `--tls_server_name`